MarekJanu/front-end_project/README.md

 ### Link to your Trello Board here: https://trello.com/b/cEYt2hYP

 To keep track of the tasks involved in this project we're going to use a kanban board.
 Ensure that you work on one _ticket_ at time.
 You can click on the ticket to find out more information about what is required for the feature.
-A ticket is not considered complete unless both the happy path and errors response are handled.
-You can make use of the checklist on each ticket to keep track of the errors you want to handle.
-You can also make use of [error-handling.md](error-handling.md) to consider the error codes we may wish to respond with.
+A ticket is not considered complete unless both the happy path and errors response are handled and there is a basic structure to your styling.

 **We suggest you work through the tickets from top to bottom.**